Here are the 15 NM counties Medicaid and SNAP cuts will hit hardest (UPDATED)

 It’s hard to overstate the economic impact of cutting $260B in SNAP funding.
 Each dollar of SNAP benefits spent equates to $1.79 in economic activity.
 Many smaller shops and stores, especially in rural communities across New Mexico, rely heavily on SNAP being spent in their stores.

-Cutting SNAP would also weaken innovative programs like the Double Up Food Bucks initiative, which makes it easy for participants to buy fresh fruits and veggies grown here in New Mexico, while also reinforcing local farmers and ranchers.
+Cutting SNAP also weakens innovative programs like the Double Up Food Bucks initiative, which makes it easy for participants to buy fresh fruits and veggies grown here in New Mexico, putting money in the pocket of local farmers and ranchers.

 There are currently 451,200 New Mexicans who use SNAP to purchase groceries, fresh food, and local produce.

-Take action today: Call your county commissioner and ask them how they are planning to address potential cuts to SNAP food assistance programs.
+Take action: Call your county commissioner and ask them how they plan to fill the gap from cuts to SNAP food assistance.

 Source: Early Childhood County Fact Sheets – New Mexico Voices for Children